component-driven/component-driven-development/src/exercises/5-Layout_&_Whitespace/Readme.md

 ### The task

-1. Create `SubscriptionForm` component using the `Stack` component we’ve just created.
+1. Create a `SubscriptionForm` component using the `Stack` component we’ve just created.

 2. Make sure that the layout is responsive and the button is placed below the input field on a narrow screen.

 <details>